Gilbert Brown (basketball)

-Gilbert Brown (born September 5, 1987) is an American professional basketball player who last played for Hapoel Eilat of the Israeli Premier League.
-He played college basketball at the University of Pittsburgh before playing professionally in Germany, the NBA D-League, Dominican Republic, Puerto Rico, Venezuela, Turkey, Italy and Israel.
+Gilbert Brown (born September 5, 1987) is an American basketball coach and former player who is currently an assistant coach for the University of Pittsburgh, where he also played college basketball.
+Brown played professionally in the NBA D-League and overseas.

 High school career

 Brown attended high school at South Kent Prep in South Kent, Connecticut, where he was coached by Raphael Chillious.
 Serving as captain his senior year, he averaged 24.5 points, 6.5 rebounds and 4.0 assists per game, leading South Kent to a 17–17 record.
 Upon his graduation in 2006, Brown was South Kent Prep's all-time leading scorer with 1,157 points.
 He was ranked as the nation's No. 62 recruit and the nation's No. 19 shooting guard by Scout.com, ranked as the nation's No. 66 recruit and No. 14 shooting guard nationally by Rivals.com, and ranked the nation's No. 93 recruit by USA Today.